 - Family support

-- Amenities such as a pool, sauna, massage, movie theater, professional recording studio, meditation, nutritional counseling, and more
+- Amenities such as a pool, sauna, movie theater, professional recording studio, meditation, nutritional counseling, and more

 - Partial hospitalization program